Windsor Airlift: Other projects

 In 2004, Andy Johnson, Tony Johnson, and Adam Young created an electronic project called The Atlantic.
 They released a few songs before the band went dormant for a number of years.

 In 2010, Andy and Tony Johnson resurrected and reformed the project under the name Glacier Island.
 Since then, the group has released two studio albums entitled From Pelican Shores (2010) and The Campfire Lullabies (2012).
 Both albums were released on August 16, exactly two years apart.

 Glacier Island's song "Boat" (off From Pelican Shores) echos back to the track "Boat" from Windsor Airlift's first release, The Basement EP, with a totally different sound and genre.

 On May 2, 2013, an official music video for the song "Nostalgia" (off The Campfire Lullabies) was released via YouTube.

 On May 10, 2013, Glacier Island played a show at Wooly's in Des Moines, Iowa.
 For this show, vocals were performed by Andy Johnson.
 Live footage from the show was published to YouTube by Johnson over the next few days.

-In mid-2018, Glacier Island released a single entitled "Arrows" to their SoundCloud.
+On June 1, 2018, Glacier Island released a new single entitled, "Arrows".
+This coincided with the release of Owl City's album Cinematic.